 ― Lalah Delia

 A little exercise and fresh air could be what you needed.
 It will calm you down and clear your mind.
-Chances are you won’t be mad afterward.
-Releasing some pent-up energy helps too.
+After you release some pent-up energy, chances are you won’t be mad anymore!

 4. Avoid activities, situations, or people that trigger your anger